 Clarence mill was the first in Bollington to be built for steam power.
 It was therefore the first to be built away from the river.
 Indeed, it stands proudly on the hillside over-looking much of the town.
 It was built here for just one good reason – the canal.
-The Macclesfield Canal was being built between 1826 and 1831, and Joseph Brooke and Martin Swindells I, who were already renting other mills in the town, saw the opportunity to build their own mill and take a giant leap of advantage ahead of their competitors.
+The Macclesfield Canal was built between 1826 and 1831, and Joseph Brooke and Martin Swindells I, who were already renting other mills in the town, saw the opportunity to build their own mill (1834-1838) and take a giant leap of advantage ahead of their competitors.
 Martin was also a Proprietor of the Macclesfield Canal Company.
 The picture (right) shows the mill in 1920 when there were still three chimneys but before a number of improvements were made to the building.

 Transport of raw cotton to Bollington and finished thread and cloth away from Bollington must have been one of the biggest difficulties facing the mill owners in this town.
 No lorries, no railways, no canal – nothing better than mules and horses to carry the goods upon their backs or on trailers.
 The roads were very poor so hauling trailers wasn’t really as productive as it might sound.
 Individual loads on individual animals moved along in trains of half a dozen or more was the best of a bad job.

 Steam provided the power and a boiler house was built behind the original mill.
 The extensions required more power and an additional boiler house was built, also at the back.
-In the early 20thC there was a need to modernise the power system, and a new boiler house was built together with a new brick chimney (1914) at the end of the mill – the chimney is still there and the boiler house was beside it.
+In the early 20thC there was a need to modernise the power system, and a new boiler house was built together with a new brick chimney (1914) at the south end of the mill – the chimney is still there and the boiler house was beside it.
 There were two steam engines, named Success and Perseverance.

 The building is constructed of local stone.
-The floors are vaulted, supported by cast iron beams and pillars, surfaced with stone – a building system known as the fire-proof mill.
+The floors are vaulted, supported by cast iron beams and pillars, surfaced with stone – a building system known as the fireproof mill.
 One of the biggest causes of serious fires in old mills was the oil dripping from the machinery which soaked into the timber floors.
 Unfortunately, oil still got into the stone floors of Clarence mill, and seepage can be seen today in some ceilings.

 The mill was first built by a partnership of Joseph Brooke and Martin Swindells; Martin Swindells I died in 1843, his son Martin II continued the partnership with Joseph Brooke.
-Brooke had retired and was dead by 1872, Martin II retired in 1869 and died in 1880.
+Brooke retired and had died by 1872, Martin II retired in 1869 and died in 1880.
 After Joseph retired, the Brooke family dropped out of the partnership and the enterprise was continued by the brothers Martin II and George Swindells.
 George died in 1897 having re-established the business of Brooke & Swindells as George Swindells & Son Ltd., and handed the two mills, Clarence and Adelphi, over to his son George Cawley Swindells.
-In 1891, his son, Geoffrey Hillier Swindells, began at Adelphi and later took charge.
+In 1891, George Cawley’s son, Geoffrey Hillier Swindells, began at Adelphi and later took charge.
 In the 1890s, the cotton industry was in decline and many of the mills in Bollington, including Clarence and Adelphi, became, in 1898, part of the Fine Spinners & Doublers Association Ltd. All the resources of the mills were pooled, as well as their supplies and sales.
 Geoffrey Hillier Swindells answered the call of the nation and served in WWI.
 He was killed in 1918.

 The end of cotton